PKU-TANGENT/GAReader-LiveQA/README.md

 LiveQA: A Question Answering Dataset over Sports Live.
 The Nineteenth China National Conference on Computational Linguistics, CCL 2020.

 The data in this repo has already been selected from the original timeline.
+Please unzip the data before using.

 Forked from Code for the paper: [RACE: Large-scale ReAding Comprehension Dataset From Examination](https://arxiv.org/pdf/1704.04683.pdf).
 Guokun Lai*, Qizhe Xie*, Hanxiao Liu, Yiming Yang and Eduard Hovy.
 EMNLP 2017